-The practice had equality and diversity policy to support staff had undertaken training to provide an understanding to meet the needs of patients.
-The practice also had access to translation services for those whose first language was not English and a Spanish speaking member of staff.
+The practice had equality and diversity policy to support staff had undertaken annual training to provide an understanding to meet the needs of patients.
+The practice also had access to translation services for those whose first language was not English.